dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 * `System.Reactive` will remain as the main package for using Rx.NET
 * we will add a new NuGet packages for each UI framework, and put UI-framework-specific support in these (and from the developer's perspective, the existing types will have 'moved' into these new libraries, but as described below, that's not quite true, for binary compatability reasons)
-* functionality specific to Windows Runtime that is not UI-framework-specific (e.g. `IAsyncOperation<T>` support) will remain available in `System.Reactive`
+* functionality specific to Windows Runtime that is not UI-framework-specific (e.g. `IAsyncOperation<T>` support) moves into `System.Reactive.WindowsRuntime`
 * the UI-frameworks-specific types in `System.Reactive` will continue to be available in the runtime libraries (`lib` folder), ensuring binary compatibility
 * those same UI-frameworks-specific and Windows-Runtime-specific types in `System.Reactive` will be hidden from the public API by putting reference assemblies in the `ref` folder that omit these types (but types with exactly the same names and APIs are available in the new packages, so developers just need to add suitable new package references)
 * we have the [very long-term](#minimum-acceptable-path-for-breaking-changes) aspiration of removing these types entirely, likely not before 2030